-IMPACT Silver Spring is proud to announce the 2015 Momentum Award Winners!
+IMPACT Silver Spring is proud to announce the 2015 Momentum Award recipients!
 Since 2007, the annual IMPACT Awards have honored unsung heroes who exemplify the skill and will to build vibrant multicultural communities.
-Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting IMPACT’s mission to build thriving multi-cultural communities and strong local economies through community-based networks.
+Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting IMPACT’s mission to build thriving multicultural communities and strong local economies through community-based networks.

 Award winners will be honored at IMPACT Now! on May 7th, 2015 at the Fillmore Silver Spring.
 Visit the IMPACT Now! registration page for more event information.

-After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as the 2015 IMPACT Momentum Award winners:
+After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as the 2015 IMPACT Momentum Award recipients:

 Momentum Maker: Dr. DeRionne Pollard